torch2424/wasm-by-example/examples/webassembly-linear-memory/webassembly-linear-memory.assemblyscript.en-us.md

 runWasm();
 ```

 Lastly, lets load our ES6 Module, `index.js` Javascript file in our `index.html`.
-And you should get something similar to the demo below!
+And you should get something similar to the demo ([Source Code](/source-redirect?path=examples/webassembly-linear-memory/demo/assemblyscript)) below!

 ---

 ## Demo

 <iframe src="/examples/webassembly-linear-memory/demo/assemblyscript/"></iframe>

+Next let's take a look at [importing JavaScript functions into WebAssembly](/example-redirect?exampleName=importing-javascript-functions-into-webassembly).